netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

         return oauth2Template;
     }
 ```
 * `OAuth2RestOperations` - configuration of `OAuth2RestTemplate`.
-First create token provider, which in our case is `ResourceOwnerPasswordAccessTokenProvider`.
+  * Create token provider, which in our case is `ResourceOwnerPasswordAccessTokenProvider` and pass it `loadBalancerInterceptor`, so it can resolve service names.
-Pass it `loadBalancerInterceptor`, so it can resolve service names.
-Next create `OAuth2RestTemplate` with `OAuth2ClientContext`, so it knows where to get access tokens from and
+  * Create `OAuth2RestTemplate` with `OAuth2ClientContext`, so it knows where to get access tokens from and
 client details, that are specified in the yaml configurations.
 Configure it with `loadBalancerInterceptor` and `ResourceOwnerPasswordAccessTokenProvider` created above.

+ **Note**:
-<br> **Note**: `loadBalancerInterceptor` is passed to `OAuth2RestTemplate` and `ResourceOwnerPasswordAccessTokenProvider`.
+`loadBalancerInterceptor` is passed to `OAuth2RestTemplate` and `ResourceOwnerPasswordAccessTokenProvider`.
 It looks strange, because `OAuth2RestTemplate` uses `ResourceOwnerPasswordAccessTokenProvider` internally.
 But in practice,
 these are two independent classes, and they all need to be configured with `loadBalancerInterceptor`.